Reproductive & Developmental Effects

 Definitive reproductive and developmental toxicity tests are available for MMA while screening studies are available for other methacrylate esters.
 MMA was least harmful to maternal animals and also was not harmful to the fetus.
 As chain length increases, maternal toxicity accompanied by fetal toxicity increases.
 However, no selective effect on reproduction or fetal development was observed for any ester or for methacrylic acid.

-In a recently conducted 2-generation reproduction toxicity study, MMA was administered to groups of Wistar rats at doses of 0, 50, 150 and 400 mg/kg body weight/day.
-The NOAEL for maternal, systemic toxicity was 50 mg/kg bw/day while the NOAEL for fertility and reproductive performance and effects on development was 400 mg/kg MMA (Schneider et al 2010a).
-Reproductive effects observed in earlier one-generation screening studies for n-BMA and EHMA were not confirmed in this study.
+IIn a 2-generation reproduction toxicity study, MMA was administered to groups of Wistar rats at doses of 0, 50, 150 and 400 mg/kg body weight/day.
+The NOAEL for maternal, systemic toxicity was 50 mg/kg bw/day while the NOAEL for fertility and reproductive performance and effects on development was 400 mg/kg MMA, i.e. the highest dose tested (Schneider et al 2010a).

 Methacrylic acid (MAA), the common metabolite for all the esters, has been tested in groups of pregnant female rats (whole-body inhalation exposure for 6 hr/day, during days 6 to 20 of gestation), at 0, 50, 100, 200, and 300 ppm.
 No adverse effects on development were found even at exposure levels causing overt maternal toxicity.
 (Schneider et al 2010b and Schneider et al 2010c)

-Extensive reproductive and developmental toxicity studies of MMA and other methacrylate esters including methacrylic acid itself, as described above, indicate that these substances are not selective reproductive or developmental toxicants.
+In conclusion, extensive guideline compliant reproductive and developmental toxicity studies of the lower and higher methacrylate esters a including methacrylic acid itself, as described above, indicate that these substances are not reproductive or developmental toxicants.

 References: